-I actually have my beautiful Mum to thank for this one, since her search for a cool surprise for an upcoming trip to London resulted in finding the BB Afternoon Tea Bus Tour.
+I actually have my beautiful Mum to thank for this one, since her search for a cool surprise for an trip to London resulted in finding the BB Afternoon Tea Bus Tour.
 At the time of booking this was a completely new experience, meaning an introductory price.
-While the price has increased since then, I still think it’s worth the money and has expanded to Bath and a Sushi & Gin Tour.
+While the price has increased since then, It’s still well worth the money and has expanded to Bath and a Sushi & Gin Tour.

 I’ll be the first to admit that often what seems like a game changing experience is let down by teething problems or crappy service, but the BB Bus Tour did not disappoint – they literally thought of everything!